-According to charging documents, Sandra Tota got into an argument with Kearah Lewis and Kayla Lewis inside the Totas' home about 4:30 p.m.
+According to charging documents filed by York City Police, Sandra Tota got into an argument with her adult daughters, Kearah Lewis and Kayla Lewis, inside the Totas' home about 4:30 p.m.
 Friday, March 15, over Kayla Lewis' food stamps.

 But the argument turned physical when Sandra Tota kicked Kearah Lewis' 1-year-old son as he walked past her, charging documents allege.
 Charging documents don't list any injuries for the child.

 Sandra Tota then kicked Kearah Lewis in the torso and dragged her down a flight of stairs by her hair, police allege.

 At that point, Devon Tota held down Kearah Lewis while Sandra Tota shocked the woman 18 times in the back with a Taser, charging documents allege.

 Kearah Lewis was treated at York Hospital and suffered bruising on her back, according to police.

 The Totas could not be reached for comment Friday, March 29.
 It is unclear if they have retained attorneys.